gvwilson/sensibleadventures/nardica/nardica.md

 "Come on---we should get going."

 "Uh huh.
-Must be pretty hard to find
-for it to take a chance on bein' dissed for scaring people like it did back there."
+Must be pretty affing hard to find for it to take a chance on bein' scrapped for scaring people like it did back there."
 When Wales didn't answer,
 she gave the toolbox next to her another nudge with her boot.
 "So was that you?